The Brown Family

 State representatives from Anderson Township elected in 1803 were Thomas Brown and I.B.
 Miller.

-Thomas and Anne Brown had two sons, Hope and Thomas, born around 1804 and 1806 respectively.
+Aaron Mercer's 1800 last will makes it clear that his daughter Anne married Thomas Brown and another daughter, unnamed and presumed deceased had married Ichabod Benton Miller.
+Thomas and Anne (Mercer) Brown had two sons, Hope and Thomas, born around 1804 and 1806 respectively.
 Thomas and Anne Brown died in 1806.
 They were the victims of the cholera epidemic.
 Dr. Lambert Richardson and his wife raised the orphaned sons of Thomas and Anne Brown.
 Both boys became physicians and were still living in Hamilton and Clermont Counties in the 1850s.

 The name "Newtown" came by a strange bit of bickering by the people of the town.
 One half of the town wanted to keep the name of "Mercersburgh."
 The other half wanted to name it "Newtown" for the town they came from in Virginia.
 There were many heated and bitter fights on the subject.
 No one really knew how it was settled, but when the Post Office opened in 1810, it was named Newtown.